StayWokeOrg/SOPs/README.md

 - [project_contribution.md](./project_contribution.md): How to contribute work to a project
 - [project_proposal.md](./project_proposal.md): How to propose a new project
+- [contributing_anonymously.md](./contributing_anonymously.md): How to contribute work without attaching your name to it

 ## In Draft: